 Robin Bennett Kanarek '96, BS, RN

 Robin and Joe live in Greenwich.
-Their daughter, Sarah, is a student at Boston University's Sargent College of Health and Rehabilitation, completing her Master's Degree in Occupational Therapy.
+Their daughter, Sarah, graduated from Boston University's Sargent College of Health and Rehabilitation with a Master's Degree in Occupational Therapy in January 2014.

 In her free time, Robin loves to do figurative sculpting.